mckennapsean/dissertation/content/01-intro.md

 worksheets for this framework support such a walk-through approach.
 The notion of iteration in design can also be emphasized, taught, and realized by novices using these worksheets for real-world visualization projects.
-Moreover, existing visualization models do not explore pedagogical approaches for teaching the design process to visualization design novices.
+Moreover, existing visualization models do not explore pedagogical approaches that validate the design process with visualization design novices.